cycle/docs/annotated/entity.md

 > You must manually set `role` and `table` for your classes if you use models that share the same name.

-Some options can be used to overwrite default entity behaviour, for example to assign custom entity repository:
+Some options can be used to overwrite default entity behaviour, for example to assign a custom entity repository:

 ```php
 use Cycle\Annotated\Annotation\Entity;